-Al Ansari Exchange crowns 10th millionaire of Summer Promotion
+Al Ansari Exchange Crowns 10Th Millionaire Of Summer Promotion

 The draw was held in the presence of senior officials of Al Ansari Exchange and representatives from the Department of Economy and Tourism in Dubai at the Metropolitan Hotel in Dubai today (Monday, September 18, 2023).
 The event was live-streamed on the company's social media platforms.

-Ali Al Najjar, COO of Al Ansari Exchange, said: "Our annual Summer Promotion is our way of giving back to our loyal customers who have placed their trust in us over the years.
+Ali Al Najjar, COO of Al Ansari Exchange, said: 'Our annual Summer Promotion is our way of giving back to our loyal customers who have placed their trust inover the years.
 We are thrilled to have reached this milestone of our 10th millionaire, a testament to the success of our promotions.
-We thank our sponsor Bank Al Falah for their continuous support over the past few years and congratulate all the winners especially our newly named millionaire."
+We thank our sponsor Bank Al Falah for their continusupport over the past few years and congratulate all the winners especially our newly named millionaire.'

 Al Ansari Exchange's Summer Promotion 2023 ran from June 1 to August 31, 2023, and was open to all eligible transactions made via the Al Ansari Exchange branches, mobile app and digital channels.
 The promotion continues to be a symbol of excellence, trust and commitment to customer satisfaction and adding value to every transaction made.